 Tapering the Annual Pension Allowance for High Earners

-Firstly it only affects those people with ‘adjusted income’ of £150,000 or more.
-Secondly, the maximum amount of reduction is £30,000 so anyone with income of £210,000 or more will still have an annual allowance of £10,000.
-Thirdly, the tapered reduction doesn’t apply to anyone with ‘threshold income’ of £110,000 or less.
+Before this new tax year, it affected those people with ‘adjusted income’ of £150,000 or more; the maximum amount of reduction was £30,000, so anyone with an income of £210,000 or more would still have had an annual allowance of £10,000.
+Thirdly, the tapered reduction didn’t apply to anyone with ‘threshold income’ of £110,000 or less.

 The key to understanding any of this is the distinction between ‘adjusted income’ and ‘threshold income’.

 Both definitions include all of someone’s taxable income – so savings as well as non-savings income.

 The difference is that the ‘adjusted income’ definition includes pension contributions (this is both employee AND employer contributions), and the definition of ‘threshold income’ doesn’t.

 Both definitions start with ‘net income’, which used to mean income after tax, but in this context, means taxable income less certain allowable deductions – one of which could be your CII subscription.

 When calculating ‘threshold income’, the member’s pension contributions are deducted, and the employer contributions are not added in.

 From this new tax year, the tapered annual allowance applies to those people with ‘threshold income’ of more than £200,000 and ‘adjusted income’ of more than £240,000.
 The maximum amount of reduction is now £36,000 so giving a minimum tapered annual allowance of £4,000.

 If someone’s threshold income is less than £200,000, then they are not subject to the taper, and there is no need to work out adjusted income.